" /> Paradoxical negative spill-over of Catholics’ attitudes on induced abortion | Curving Normality

 ResearchBlogging.org

-Even though it is rather widely known in sociology that individual actions can have unexpected or seemingly contradictory outcomes on the societal level, I always get that little tingly feeling of discovery when reading about such a seemingly paradoxical mechanism.
+Even though it is rather widely known in sociology that individual actions can have unexpected or seemingly contradictory outcomes on the societal level, I always find it highly fascinating to read about such a seemingly paradoxical mechanism.
 Interestingly, Jelen et al. have found one regarding the attitudes of Catholics on induced abortion.

 As it was shown by the authors, the first and third hypotheses go: Catholics object against abortion, but when many Catholics are present in a country, it is shown that individuals, net from the effect of Catholicism, generally have a more positive attitude towards induced abortion.
 Although the authors do not use these words, I think that what they have found can be referred to as a ‘negative spill-over effect’ (spill under?), in contrast with the second hypothesis that is referred to as a ‘spill-over effect’.